aidenf-sec/injectorproject/README.md

 ## Author

-Built by [Your Name] as a learning project in AI security research.
+Built by Aiden Fleming as a learning project in AI security research.

 ## License